-It is not possible to give universal recommendations appropriate for all situations but the general principles of statistical experiment design apply to microarray experiments.
-In the simplest case where the aim is to compare two mRNA samples, A and B say, it is virtually always more efficient to compare A and B directly by hybridizing them on the same arrays rather than comparing them indirectly though a reference sample (Figure 1) [4].
-In an experiment where the intention is to compare several mutant types with the wild type, the obvious design treats the wild type RNA effectively as a reference sample (Figure 2).
-When more than two RNA samples are to be compared, and all comparisons are of interest, it may be appropriate to use a saturated design (Figure 3).
-In time-course experiments a loop design has been suggested (Figure 4).
-For more complicated designs, with many samples to be compared, direct designs become more cumbersome and it may be more appropriate to use a common reference sample.
-Factors to be considered in designing the experiment include the relative cost and availability of reference versus treatment RNA as well as the cost of the arrays themselves.
-In direct comparison experiments it is generally advisable to use dye-swap pairs to minimize the effects of any gene-specific dye-bias (Figure 3).
+the wild type (WT), the obvious design treats the WT RNA effectively as a reference sample (Fig. 2).
+When more than two RNA samples are to be compared, and all comparisons are of interest, it may be appropriate to use a saturated design (Fig. 3).
+In time-course experiments, a loop design has been suggested (Fig. 4).
+For more complicated designs, with many samples to be compared, direct designs become more cumbersome, and it may be more appropriate to use a common reference sample.
+Factors to be considered in designing the experiment include the relative cost and availability of reference vs treatment RNA as well as the cost of the arrays themselves.
+In direct comparison experiments, it is generally advisable to use dye-swap pairs to minimize the effects of any gene-specific dye bias (Fig. 3).

-The choice of experiment design depends not only on the number of different samples to be compared but on the aim of the experiment and on the comparisons which are primary interest.
-For example, suppose the primary focus of an experiment involving a large series of tumor and normal tissues is on finding genes that are DE between the tumor and normal samples.
+The choice of experimental design depends not only on the number of different samples to be compared but on the aim of the experiment and on the comparisons that are of primary interest.
+For example, suppose the primary focus of an experiment involving a large series of tumor and normal tissues is on finding genes that are differentially expressed between the tumor and normal samples.
 Then direct tumor-normal comparisons on the same slide may be the best approach.
-By contrast, if the focus of the analysis is to determine tumor subtypes as in [5], then the use of a common reference RNA on each array may be better.
-Here the choice follows from the aim of the study, although statistical efficiency considerations also play a role.
-In the first case, tumor-normal comparisons could be made indirectly, via a common reference RNA, but precision would be lost in so doing.
+By contrast, if the focus of the analysis is to determine tumor subtypes as in ref.
+5, then the use of a common reference RNA on each array may be better.
+Here the choice follows from the aim of the study, although considerations of statistical efficiency also play a role.
+In the first case, tumornormal comparisons could be made indirectly, via a common reference RNA, but precision would be lost in doing so.

-3 Image Analysis
+3. Image Analysis

 The primary purpose of the image analysis step is to extract numerical foreground and background intensities for the red and green channels for each spot on the microarray.
-The background intensities are used to correct the foreground intensities for local variation on the array surface, resulting in corrected red and green intensities for each spot which become the primary data for subsequent analysis.
+The background intensities are used to correct the foreground intensities for local variation on the array surface, resulting in corrected red and green intensities for each spot, which become the primary data for subsequent analysis.
 A secondary purpose of the image analysis step is to collect quality measures for each spot that might be used to flag unreliable spots or arrays or to assess the reproducibility of each spot value.

 The first step is to image the array using an optical scanner.
 The array is physically scanned to produce a digital record of the red and green fluorescence emissions at each point on the array.
 This digital record typically takes the form of a pair of 16-bit tiff images, one for each channel, which records the intensities at each of a large number of pixels covering the array.
 Depending on the scanner, a number of settings can be varied to improve the sensitivity of the resulting image, one of the most common being the photomultiplier tube (PMT) voltage.
-The PMT voltage is usually adjusted so that the brightest pixels are just below the level of saturation (216), thus increasing the sensitivity of the image analysis for the less bright pixels.
-Our own (unpublished) experiments with scanning a slide at varying PMT levels suggest that using different levels for the different channels has a negligible effect on the log-ratios and ranks for the great majority of genes provided that an appropriate normalization method is used.
-In particular any effect from varying the PMT levels is mitigated by using an intensity-based normalization method as described in Section 4.
+The PMT voltage is usually adjusted so that the brightest pixels are just below the level of saturation (2^{16}) , thus increasing the sensitivity of the image analysis for the less bright pixels.
+Our own (unpublished) experiments with scanning a slide at varying PMT levels suggest that using different levels for the different channels has a negligible effect on the log ratios and ranks for the great majority of genes provided that an appropriate normalization method is used.
+In particular, any effect from varying the PMT levels is mitigated by using an intensity-based normalization method as described in Subheading 4.